ahmadalwareh/Python_Interview_Questions/questions/General Questions.md

 ## 32- What is the difference between Cython and CPython?

 Cython is a programming language that is a superset of Python, which means that it is fully compatible with Python and can be used to write Python code.
-Cython is designed to make it easy to write Python code that can be efficiently compiled to C or C++ code, which can then be compiled into a native machine code executable.
+Cython is designed to make it easy to write Python code that can be efficiently compiled into C or C++ code, which can then be compiled into a native machine code executable.

 CPython, on the other hand, is the reference implementation of the Python programming language.
 It is written in C and is the most widely used implementation of Python.

-One of the main differences between Cython and CPython is that Cython allows you to write Python code that can be compiled to native machine code, while CPython is an interpreter that executes Python code directly.
+One of the main differences between Cython and CPython is that Cython allows you to write Python code that can be compiled into native machine code, while CPython is an interpreter that executes Python code directly.
 This means that Cython code can be faster and more efficient than CPython code, especially for computationally intensive tasks.

 Another difference is that Cython allows you to include C or C++ code in your Python code, which can be useful if you want to use existing C or C++ libraries or if you want to write low-level code that is not possible in pure Python.